Sunday, July 3, 2011

 Rosé is not a grape and it's not red and white wine mixed

-UNTIL I overheard the following exchange between a shopper and a sales advisor in the wine aisle of a well-known British high street retailer, famous for its socks and underwear, I didn’t think much needed to be said about rosé wine:
+UNTIL I overheard the following in the wine aisle of a well-known British retailer, famous for socks and underwear, I didn’t think much needed to be said about rosé:

 Shopper: "What gives it this lovely pink colour?"